sylyoung/DeepTransferEEG/README.md

 Note that such source models serve as EEGNet baselines, and are also used in SFUDA and TTA approaches as the initializations.
 So to save time for TTA/SFUDA for target subject adaptation, it is better to have them ready first.

+Note also that we did not provide non-EA models, and please change code accordingly for TTA approaches under train_target() function when loading pretrained weights.

 #### 4. Transfer Learning for Target Subject

 To test the T-TIME algorithm, run